CompleteUnityDeveloper2/3_Project_Boost/README.md

 2. Create new layout to help visualise all our assets.
 3. Manage our hierarchy by using empty Game Objects.
 4. Discover and address prefab linking issues.

+### 27 Light Your Scene ###
+1. Understand all of the lights currently impacting your scene.
+2. Add point light and spotlight to your scene.
+3. Add light to your player object.